faisalml/DeepLSR/README.md

 - Immidiate responce to adaptability issues may not be available.

 ## License
-© Durr Lab - This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+© [Durr Lab](https://durr.jhu.edu) - This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 - Parts of this code are inspired by [pytorch-DCGAN](https://github.com/pytorch/examples/tree/master/dcgan), [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [SNGAN-Projection](https://github.com/pfnet-research/sngan_projection)
-* Google Cloud for subsidized computing resources.
+* Subsidized computing resources were provided by Google Cloud.

 ## Reference
 If you find our work useful in your research please consider citing our paper: